 How do you put a table in a small kitchen?

 Put a table in a small kitchen with careful consideration.
 The last thing you want to do is make the already small space feel constricted by a bulky table.
 Choose a smart design, one that extends, folds away or offers a storage solution to make it multifunctional and therefore justifiable for the space.

-'Even if you have a smaller kitchen, keep the dining table central to the room so people are still immersed in the space' advises Andy Briggs, Interior Designer at Optiplan Kitchens.
+'Even if you have a smaller kitchen, keep the dining table central to the room so people are still immersed in the space' advises Andy from Optiplan Kitchens.

-Choose a smart design that works harder in a compact space.
-'Whether you’re planning an intimate sit down dinner party, or simply need a functional space to enjoy dinner with your housemate, as opposed to squeezing on the sofa, the NORDVIKEN, INGATORP and IDANÄS drop leaf tables are great options' says Clotilde Passalacqua, Interior Design Manager at IKEA.
+Choose smart small kitchen table ideas which works harder in a compact space.
+'Whether you’re planning an intimate sit down dinner party, or simply need a functional space to enjoy dinner with your housemate, as opposed to squeezing on the sofa, the NORDVIKEN, INGATORP and IDANÄS drop leaf tables are great options' says Clotilde from IKEA.
 'They give you an all-important space to sit properly for meals.'

 It's likely if a kitchen is on the small size the rest of the downstairs will be limited for space, meaning it's important to give each room its own identity to help make the layout feel more generous.

 What shape table is best for a small kitchen?

 Generally speaking the best shape table for a small kitchen table is round from a visual perspective – because the soft edges feel less structured and therefore less intrusive on the small space.
 If you're looking for more of a classic dining table the best shape is a narrow oblong, to take up less space but still provide plenty of room to cater for your dining requirements.

 Any extending small kitchen table ideas are perfect because it can be made bigger or smaller depending on the needs of the occasion.

 What can I use instead of a kitchen table?